JanssenProject/jans/docs/cedarling/cedarling-quick-start-signed.md

      }
      ```

-At the end, copy the generated **policy store URI** for the next step.
+At the end, user the `Copy Link` button to copy the generated **policy store URI** for the next step.

 ## Configure Tarp with the policy store